How to repel ants with essential oils

 Peppermint oil has a potent smell that will mask the pheromones that ants use to communicate, thus confusing these pheromone-leaving-and-following insects and disrupting their navigational ability.
 This disruption will cause the foragers to leave the path.

 Peppermint oil is also a strong irritant.
-The major chemical components in peppermint oil include terpene, alcohol, and menthol.
+Its major chemical components include terpene, alcohol and menthol.
 These components are natural fumigants, producing fumes that both repel and kill ants when their smell receptors pick up these compounds.

-A second consideration in using peppermint oil (in addition to making sure that the ants can’t create a bridge over it) is your thoroughness.
+A second consideration in using peppermint oil (in addition to ensuring the ants can’t create a bridge over it) is your thoroughness.
 When an ant encounters an obstacle to his destination, he will explore alternative routes.
 This was one of the issues discussed with cinnamon oil.
-If an ant is successful in discovering a new route, he will mark it (using pheromones) and this new route will be followed.
+If an ant is successful in discovering a new route, it will mark it (using pheromones) and this new route will be followed.

 Will clove oil kill ants?

 Clove oil contains eugenol.
-Eugenol is a fast-acting on-contact natural insecticide that is indeed effective against ants.
-Although the exact mechanism of how-it-kills is still up for debate, it is believed that eugenol is neurotoxic, meaning that it kills insects by targeting their nervous system.
-In a test study using eugenol, alpha-terpineol (found in tea tree oil and several other essential oils), and cinnamic alcohol, (found in the bark of cinnamon trees and the leaves of the tea tree) ants showed fast immobilization and knockdown followed by mortality.
+Eugenol is a fast-acting on-contact natural insecticide that is effective against ants.
+Although the exact mechanism of how it kills is still up for debate, it is believed that eugenol is neurotoxic, killing insects by targeting their nervous system.
+In a test study using eugenol, alpha-terpineol (found in tea tree oil and several other essential oils) and cinnamic alcohol (found in the bark of cinnamon trees and the leaves of the tea tree), ants showed fast immobilization and knockdown followed by mortality.

 What other natural methods will repel and kill ants?